E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 Testing
 _______

-The version of DL_MESO_DPD including SIONlib is compiled using the corresponding makefile (``Makefile-MPI``).
+The version of DL_MESO_DPD including SIONlib (see below) is compiled using the corresponding makefile (``Makefile-MPI``).
+Two pre-processing flags can be used when compiling:
+``-D DEBUG``, to print information for any SIONlib-related action, and ``-D STDTRAJ``, to recover the standard printing of trajectories as HISTORY* files.

 The utility ``format_history_sion.f90`` is compiled with the available Fortran90+MPI compiler, and using appropriate flags for the SIONlib library, e.g: